 Before helping found SDSC, I worked at General Atomics as a computational physicist in fission and fusion energy research and development.
 I have a PhD in engineering science from the California Institute of Technology and a BS in mathematics from Wichita State University.

-Besides work, I enjoy outdoor activities such as running, biking, and skiing with my wife and kids—Mary Baker, Betsy, and Gordon—as well as mountain climbing with Betsy.
+Besides work, I enjoy outdoor activities such as running, biking, and mountain climbing.
+My late wife, Mary Baker, was my regular biking companion for many years.
+Sometimes our kids, Betsy and Gordon, would join us, and Betsy has been my regular climbing companion in recent years.
 The photos at the top this page are, from left to right: the summit of Mount Dade on a climb that I did with Betsy in June 2019, the National Academy of Engineering induction ceremony for Mary in October 2019, and a bike ride up Kitt Peak with Mary in March 2016.
-The photos and blogs are from trips with Mary, Betsy, and Gordon.
+The other photos and adventure blogs under the menu at the upper right are from trips with Mary, Betsy, and Gordon.
+You can learn more about Mary’s remarkable life at marybaker.engineer.